AveePB/AEI/README.md

 ## Structure of the Repository
 - **Algorithms and Data Structures**: Efficient solutions to complex problems.
-- **Turtle Graphics**: Back-end and front-end projects using modern web frameworks.
+- **Turtle Graphics**: Set of python scripts drawing shapes and lines.
 - **AI and Machine Learning**: Practical implementations of AI/ML algorithms.

 ## License